seejohnplay/ddd_elixir_stage1_umbrella/docs/implementation-notes.md

 2. phx.server

 ### Using the web application
-Two sets of hard-wired data for Cargoes and HandlingEvents are part of the Shipping.Repo.
+Two lists of hard-wired data for Cargoes and HandlingEvents are part of the Shipping.Repo.
-* The url: [localhost:4000/tracking/cargoes](localhost:4000/tracking/cargoes) will list all of the hard-wired cargoes.
+* [localhost:4000/tracking/cargoes](localhost:4000/tracking/cargoes) will list all of the hard-wired cargoes.
-* The url: [localhost:4000/tracking/cargoes/1](localhost:4000/tracking/cargoes/1) will fetch the cargo with id equal to 1.
+* [localhost:4000/tracking/cargoes/1](localhost:4000/tracking/cargoes/1) will fetch the cargo with id equal to 1.
-* The url: [localhost:4000/tracking/handling_events](localhost:4000/tracking/handling_events) will list all of the hard-wired handling events.
+* [localhost:4000/tracking/handling_events](localhost:4000/tracking/handling_events) will list all of the hard-wired handling events.
-* The url: [localhost:4000/tracking/handling_events/1](localhost:4000/tracking/handling_events/1) will fethc the handling event with id equal to 1.
+* [localhost:4000/tracking/handling_events/1](localhost:4000/tracking/handling_events/1) will fethc the handling event with id equal to 1.
 * No other operations are supported as of 25 Jun 2017

 ## Observations on the Java Implementation